cseanburns/systems-librarianship/src/3e-library-search.md

 which provides a hands-on experience with the underlying mechanics of digital library searches and data retrieval.

 This exploration is not
 only about learning a tool;
 it's about understanding the
-history and ongoing development of information retrieval systems, a crucial aspect of your journey in library and information science.
+history and ongoing development of information retrieval systems, a crucial aspect in library and information science.

+> SRU uses URL query strings, which is similar to web searches.
+> SRW utilizes [SOAP][soap], which is more complex but allows for more data exchange.

 ## Installing `yaz`